-The ever-popular holiday destination offers a great variety of things to do.
+Hokkaido, the ever-popular holiday destination of Japan, offers a great variety of things to do in winter.
 From skiing and snowboarding to attending snow festivals and illumination events, there is something for everyone.
 The winter scene in Hokkaido is truly magnificent and will leave you breathless.

 How is the climate in Hokkaido during winter?